sansajn/sansajn.github.io/_posts/2021-01-12-building-deb-package.md

 Package metadata used to build *deb* package are stored in `debian/` directory.
 The most interestig ones are `control`, `rules`, `changelog`, `compat` and `copyright` files.
 Full files specification can be found in [Debian New Maintainers' Guide](https://www.debian.org/doc/manuals/maint-guide/index.en.html) sections 4 and 5.

-For the purpose of this article we will use onces from [*ubuntu-package-starter*](https://github.com/sansajn/ubuntu-package-starter) sample repository.
+For the purpose of this article we will use ones from [*ubuntu-package-starter*](https://github.com/sansajn/ubuntu-package-starter) sample repository.
 Clone the repository with

 ```bash
 git clone https://github.com/sansajn/ubuntu-package-starter.git